 The Fisher Body Company’s site on Fort Street and West End began as a one-story aircraft plant built by the U.S. government in 1916.
 When the United States entered World War I in April 1917, it awarded Fisher Body a contract to build fighter planes, even though the company had no design for such a product.
 Teams from Fisher Body were dispatched to Europe to examine Allied aircraft and three designs were approved.
 Production began in early 1918 at the West End plant with the J-1 Trainer, the Italian Caproni twin engine, and the British DeHaviland fighter.
-That year, 4,500 workers produced 40 2,005 aircraft, one some days building as many as 40..
+That year, 4,500 workers produced 2,005 aircraft, on some days building as many as 40.

 By this time, Fisher Body Company owned many other plants in Michigan.
 By 1919, when General Motors bought 60% interest in the company, Fisher Body operated 25 sites in Detroit alone, which employed about 10,000 people.